Code-Institute-Submissions/MilestoneProject1-The-Coding-House-of-Espresso/README.md

 Continuing subsequent tests included a test on mobile devices such as mobile phones, the entire application was checked with Google [**Mobile-Friendly Test Tool**](https://search.google.com/test/mobile-friendly) and showed that the design is friendly to such devices.

 When the site developed closer to the final stage, the next test was to check eventually errors in a code validation.
-Entered code of the whole site in [**W3C HTML Validator**](https://validator.w3.org/) and the result was no errors but warnings to show.
+Code of the whole site was entered in [**W3C HTML Validator**](https://validator.w3.org/) and the result was no errors but warnings to show.
 The warnings were about empty alt attributes for images, so was immediately fixed.
 Then repeated the same procedure in [**W3C CSS Validator**](https://jigsaw.w3.org/css-validator/) and also there were no errors or warnings to show.

 Final tests were about to check grammar and spelling throughout the whole site and Readme file, section by section text was run through [**Grammarly**](https://app.grammarly.com/) application and showed several errors to correct.